AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The system must be run at a sufficiently low velocity that binding is able to occur but at a sufficiently high velocity that the number of collisions are maximized.
 The system was sensitive to minute changes in the effluent velocity, indicating that there was a narrow optimal range with which the system was able to properly function.

 The ideal concentrations of PACl was thought to be modelled by the Python program in [location].
 In the second redesign of the experiment, the Python program was used to determine the ideal flow rate of PACl using an ideal concentration of PACl through the system, which was then mapped to the correct height using Figure 7.
 It was previously found that the ideal PACl concentration ranged from 10 mg/L to 50 mg/L; thus, the experiment was selected run at a system concentration of 40 mg/L of PACl.
 The calculated flow rate of PACl that yielded this concentration was 0.34 mL/s, which corresponded to a height of 10cm.
-Under these conditions, it was found that a effluent flow rate of 0.48 mL/s yielded the largest flocs.
+Under these conditions, it was found that a effluent flow rate of 0.48 mL/s yielded the largest flocs (Figure 10).

 <img src="floc 310.gif">